okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 None are logic errors.
 The `window.*` ones are ambient declarations belonging in `declarations.d.ts`; `$v` is a vuelidate typing gap.
 (A third file, `blockies.js`, showed 2 errors but only because the probe forced it in as a root — it is Flow-ignored and stays excluded.)

-### `common.js` — not blocked, but deliberately left alone
+### `common.js` — converted (follow-up to Step 9a)

-The original claim here was that converting it "needs an answer from the Chelonia side first". **That was wrong.** The resolver that answers `__require("@common/common.js")` is our own code, `frontend/setupChelonia.ts:165` — a plain object keyed by specifier string, which only needed a second key.
-The rename was then built end to end and it worked: 131 specifiers across 124 files, the `external` literal at `Gruntfile.js:679`, and three `modules:` maps carrying both spellings, with `tsc`, eslint, a production build and 178 tests all clean and `common` still external to the slim bundles. **It was reverted by decision**, on the file's own standing instruction not to be disturbed. `common.js` is byte-identical to its pre-Step-9a state.
+This plan claimed converting it "needs an answer from the Chelonia side first".
+Wrong — the resolver is our own code, `frontend/setupChelonia.ts:165`, a plain object keyed by specifier, which only needed a second key.

-So the three constraints are real, but none of them is why it stays `.js`:

-- `Gruntfile.js:679` marks it external to the slim contract build by **literal string**.
-Miss it on a rename and `common` gets bundled *into* the slim contracts instead of left external — a behaviour change, not a cosmetic one.
-- Every pinned slim contract from **2.0.0 through 2.9.0** carries a frozen `__require("@common/common.js")`, and those files are still served.
-Any future rename must keep that key in the resolver **permanently**, not as a transition.
-- The file's own capitalised rule at the top names the `.js` path.

-**The cost of leaving it:** it is the single file Flow checked under `all=true` that TypeScript does not.
-Fifteen lines of `export *` re-exports, clean when probed — so the practical exposure is close to nil, but it is a real parity gap and Step 11 records it as one.
+Converted after Step 9a was committed: 124 files' specifiers, the `external` literal at `Gruntfile.js:679`, and three `modules:` maps.

+**The `.js` key in those maps is permanent.** `Gruntfile.js:679` keeps the specifier external, so the slim bundles ship it verbatim and every pinned snapshot from 2.0.0 to 2.9.0 carries a frozen `__require("@common/common.js")`.
+Those files are still served.
+No live import uses that key any more, so it reads as dead code — and nothing in the build, the linter or the tests would catch its removal.
+Old contract replay would break at runtime.
+Each map says so in a comment.

+Verified `common` is still external rather than bundled in: `group-slim.js` is 66 bytes **smaller** than the pinned 2.9.0 snapshot — banner renames only.
+Inlining would have added ~15 KB. **Not verified at runtime:** nothing replays an old pinned contract, so the `.js` key is proven structurally only.

 ### `main.js` is convertible but is an entry point